fdograph/color-picker/README.md

-# Getting Started with Create React Index
+# Hey Look!
+It's another color picker! :D

+Nice color picker that shows different color combinations depending on the chosen color.
-This project was bootstrapped with [Create React Index](https://github.com/facebook/create-react-app).
+This project is done using [Create React App](https://facebook.github.io/create-react-app/docs/getting-started).

-## Available Scripts
+visit the live demo at [https://colors.silvamuller.rocks/](https://colors.silvamuller.rocks/)

+## For local development

 In the project directory, you can run: